-Upstairs you will find four gorgeous bedrooms and two excellent bath/shower rooms, all with large windows where the natural light floods in.
+Upstairs you will find three gorgeous bedrooms and two excellent bath/shower rooms, all with large windows where the natural light floods in.
 The master bedroom boasts dual-aspect windows where you can sit in bed or an armchair with your morning coffee catching sight of the boats that come and go.
 The second bedroom, even larger than the first, has a charming outlook over the garden and the higgledy piggledy rooftops towards the other side of the estuary; it has 'zip and link' beds which bring flexibility to the property, and the bunk bedroom is ideal for little ones.
-The top attic bedroom has outstanding panoramic views, through both Velux windows, of the harbour and up the river to Flushing and Penryn and over the sea to the Roseland peninsula too, and with so much space it is the perfect hideaway.
+There is a spacious and beautifully refurbished bathroom with cast iron bath tub and separate large shower cubicle which, after a day on the beach or walking the coastal paths is the perfect place to pamper oneself with a long soak in the bath and a well deserved glass of wine.

 The garden at The Sea Captain's House is a real sun-trap, with sun loungers to stretch out on during the long summer days and plenty of space for outside dining at the large table and chairs, and perhaps a game or two on the lawn.
 The side gate opens from the path next to the house which is very handy after a day on the beach or perhaps stomping on the coast path.